the process of making parenting arrangements

 - Any other person who is interested in the care, welfare and development of the child.

-The best interests of the child is the paramount consideration whenever making parenting arrangements through a court order or by agreement of the parents.
+The best interests of the child are the paramount consideration whenever making parenting arrangements through a court order or by agreement of the parents.
 Every arrangement made must be to promote the best interest of the child and anything to the contrary will have to be discarded.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.